pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 a *list*.
 This is very like a Scratch list, but more powerful in ways we'll see later on.

-The items in the list will be
+The five items in the list will be

-* The question;
+* the question;
 * answer A;
 * answer B;
 * answer C;